gracetessy/simple_shell/README.md

            An  interactive  shell is one started without non-option arguments, just running ./hsh.
 Otherwise, when is started non-interactively, to run a shell script, for example, the shell reads and execute the next command echo "pwd" | ./hsh.         .  .  .

-# Files
-Brief description of every file in this repository.
-Files and Description as follows;
+#Files and Description as follows;

 1. _atoi.c -function that gets sign and numbers of string.
 2. _calloc.c -function that allocates memory for an array.
 3. _change.c -functions that change the OLDPWD and PWD environment variables.